How Can Your Business Benefit from Fog Computing?

 - Dubai Airport also makes use of the FR technology to strengthen their security.
 A virtual aquarium fitted with 80 facial recognition cameras examines every passerby to easily recognize criminals or offenders.
 Also, police cars are on their go-to implement FR cameras to identify criminals and wanted vehicles quickly.

-- The facial recognition technology is no doubt making a great impact on national security systems, promising a safe and crime-free future.
+- Facial recognition technology is no doubt making a great impact on national security systems, promising a safe and crime-free future.
 The US government is also making use of biometric exits and AI cameras to track people crossing their international boundaries without proper documents.

 The Growing Concern